ttsunion/Deep-Expression/README.md

 1. None of them gave up traditional audio preprocessing, like MFCC.
 But I was always wandering why can't we get kernals of MFCC through backpropagation?
 2. All piplines in speech synthesis area before Deep-Express need lots of preprocessing in text encoding and speech preprocessing and post processing.

-For instance, WaveNet (A. van den Oord et al., 2016, https://arxiv.org/pdf/1609.03499.pdf) require significant domain expertise to produce, involving elaborate text-analysis systems as well as a robust lexicon (Jonathan Shen et al., 2017, https://arxiv.org/pdf/1712.05884.pdf).
-Both Tacotron (Yuxuan Wang et al., 2017,  https://arxiv.org/pdf/1711.00520.pdf) and Tacotron 2 (Jonathan Shen et al., 2017, https://arxiv.org/pdf/1712.05884.pdf) and Deep Voice 3 (Wei Ping et al., 2017, https://arxiv.org/pdf/1710.07654.pdf) use vocoder (Griffin-Lim or WORLD or WaveNet algorithms) for final audio synthesis.
+For instance, WaveNet (Aaron van den Oord et al., 2016) require significant domain expertise to produce, involving elaborate text-analysis systems as well as a robust lexicon (Jonathan Shen et al., 2017).
+Both Tacotron (Yuxuan Wang et al., 2017) and Tacotron 2 (Jonathan Shen et al., 2017) and Deep Voice 3 (Wei Ping et al., 2017) use vocoder (Griffin-Lim or WORLD or WaveNet algorithms) for final audio synthesis.

 Therefore, I wanna to open up Deep Express framework, to synthesis audio signals from text directly.

-In previous frameworks, people tended to normalized wave data, and may eventually loss of sound rhythm.
+In previous frameworks (Aaron van den Oord et al., 2016; Jonathan Shen et al., 2017; Yuxuan Wang et al., 2017; Wei Ping et al., 2017), people tended to normalized audio data, and may eventually loss of sound rhythm.
 In Deep Express, model was trained by using 16bit-interger signals directly.

 # Step1
 python preprocess.py